EndangeredMassa/endangeredmassa.github.com/_posts/DRAFT-handling-errors-in-nodejs.md

 ## domains

 [Domains](http://nodejs.org/api/domain.html)
-attempt to solve a similar problem-- knowing where (and more context about where) an error occurs.
+attempt to solve a similar problem--knowing where
+(and more context about where) an error occurs.
 However, they attack the problem in a very different way.

 When working with domains,
-you are better off using Node.js >= 0.10.
+you are better off using `Node.js >= 0.10`.

 Domains are integrated into the Node.js event system such that all new EventEmitter objects